-“There’s blood on your shirt, Candy.”
+“Are you sure?
+Cause there’s blood on your shirt, Candy.”

 There’s no organization to my closet.
 Skirts are mixed with sweaters.
 Pants are hung with dresses.
 Shirts are scattered throughout.
 Larkin won’t say it, but just the sight of it all makes her want to run screaming out of the house.

 “Okay, I can do this,” she mutters.
 Her hands sift through the clothes.
 She picks up a skirt and shifts it to the end of the closet.
 Everything she touches, she sorts into the category that her brain dictates.
 “It’s better if they’re organized.”

 Larkin doesn’t have a closet in her bedroom.
 One nightmare about a giant evil dog bursting from her closet and Uncle Daig found himself walling it off and installing several dressers in its place.